Osaring/RecordYourCourse/CONTRIBUTING.md

 * If the problem is related to working with files (e.g. opening and editing files), **does the problem happen for all files and projects or only some?** Does the problem happen only when working with local or remote files (e.g. on network drives), with files of a specific type (e.g. only JavaScript or Python files), with large files or files with very long lines, or with files in a specific encoding?
 Is there anything else special about the files you are using?

 Include details about your configuration and environment:
-* **Which version of Atom are you using?** You can get the exact version by running `atom -v` in your terminal, or by starting Atom and running the `Application: About` command from the [Command Palette](https://github.com/atom/command-palette).
+* **Quelle version de Record Your Course utilisz-vous ?** Vous pouvez avoir la version exact de Record Your Course `atom -v`, or by starting Atom and running the `Application: About` command from the [Command Palette](https://github.com/atom/command-palette).
 * **What's the name and version of the OS you're using**?
 * **Are you running Atom in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
 * **Which [packages](#atom-and-packages) do you have installed?** You can get that list by running `apm list --installed`.